Rule Change: Open

 Overview

-On 15 December 2022, the Australian Energy Market Commission (AEMC) published a draft rule and determination that would revise the minimum access standards that specify the nature of the reactive current response that inverter-connected generators must provide in response to a fault.
+On 20 April 2023, the Australian Energy Market Commission (AEMC) published a final rule and determination that revises the minimum access standards that specify the nature of the reactive current response that inverter-connected generators must provide in response to a fault.

-The draft rule would offer the following key benefits:
+The final rule offers the following key benefits:

 - lower the cost of connecting renewable generators by lowering the amount of reactive current capability they would need to provide